rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 ---

-Customers can increase security on MyRackspace accounts by using the Rackspace Cloud Identity Service's multi-factor authentication capabilities.
-Multi-factor authentication adds an extra layer of identity verification to the log in process by requiring a user to submit a time-sensitive code that the Identity service sends to an SMS or mobile code device associated with the user's
+Customers can increase security on MyRackspace accounts by using the Rackspace Cloud Identity Service multifactor authentication capabilities.
+Multifactor authentication adds an extra layer of identity verification to the login process by requiring a user to submit a time-sensitive code that the Identity service sends to an SMS or mobile code device associated with the user's
 account: